Fossj117/fossj117.github.io/_posts/2024-09-06-axidraw-watercolor-dailies.md

 tag: ["art"]
 ---

-## Motivation

-Lately, I have been thinking about the value of discipline and focus in creative work.
-For me, there can be an impulse to jump around when I'm in a "creative" headspace -- I want to work on what's exciting and engaging in the moment, which often involves trying or learning something new.

-While this approach can be motivating and enjoyable, it also has limitations.
-There are lots of interesting and rewarding projects that can only be completed with sustained focus and commmitment; focus allows for more completely exploring and refining an idea.
-Further, many projects involve some moments of frustration or annoyance at some point or another.
-It can be difficult to work through these moments of resistance under the excitement-oriented approach.

-Finally, there's an energetic value to discipline and that I want to explore.
-Discipline and consistency have a grounded, stable, secure feeling that contrasts with the untethered, fluid, uncertain energy of novelty and excitement.

-With that in mind, I am doing some experiments in creative consistency.
+I am doing some experiments in creative consistency.
 Today is Sunday.
 Each day this week, I am going to make one generative drawing in a series.
 There will be seven drawings in the series, and they will all be made using the same (or a similar) process.
 The process I want to explore involves combining generative art and the axidraw with water-soluble fountain pen ink and watercolors.

 ## Day One